JamesClonk/notes/coffee.md

 - rinse filter paper
 - heat water
   - the darker it gets the lower the temps
-  - down to 80-85c (maybe up to 90c) for darker rossts
+  - down to 80-85c (maybe up to 90c) for dark roasts
-  - 90-95c for medium roasts
+  - 85-95c for medium roasts
-  - 95-100c for light roasts
+  - 90-100c for light roasts
 - preheat V60 cup
 - put hot V60 cup on caraffe, add rinsed filter paper
 - add coffee, dig small mound in middle